 Canalys painted the brightest picture, saying that global smartphone shipments rose 1% last quarter to 369 million, the second consecutive quarter of growth.
-Buoyed by heavy demand for, Apple took the lead by shipping 78 million units, beating arch-rival Samsung, which Canalys reported shipped 71 million phones, including .
+Buoyed by heavy demand for the iPhone 11 lineup, Apple took the lead by shipping 78 million units, beating arch-rival Samsung, which Canalys reported shipped 71 million phones, including the Galaxy Note 10.

 “Chinese vendors were particularly diligent in developing regions over the past quarter,” Canalys Research Analyst Shengtao Jin said in a press release.
 “Smartphones under $100 have been a major focus, as vendors targeted the installed base of users still using feature phones.
 Vivo, for example, had exceptional success with the cheap Y91C in Indonesia this quarter.
 Apple also saw success in emerging regions as the cheaper iPhone 11 tempted a broader base of customers than it is used to.”